docker/docs/datacenter/ucp/2.2/guides/user/secrets/index.md

 Assign a unique name to the secret and set its value.
 You can optionally define a permission label so that other users have permission to use this secret.
-Also, a service and secret must have the same permission label (or both must have no permission label at all) in order to be used together.
+Also, a service and secret must have the same permission label (or both must have no permission label at all) to be used together.

 In this example our secret is named `wordpress-password-v1`, to make it easier to track which version of the password our services are using.